26 Different Types of Moths in Arizona

 by Geographer Dave is licensed under CC BY-NC-SA 2.0

-The American Lappet Moth (Phyllodesma americana) is a species of moth belonging to the Lasiocampidae family.
+The American Lappet Moth (Phyllodesma americana) is a moth species belonging to the Lasiocampidae family.

 Native to North America, the American lappet moth is found in the eastern United States from along the Atlantic Coast, extending west as far as Kansas and Oklahoma and north into southern Canada.